reiver/golang-backend-training/README.md

 Do NOT skip any sections.

+Do NOT skip any sections!

+Do NOT skip any sections!!

-Do all sections.
+Do _all_ the sections.
 And do all the sections in the order that they appear in this guide.

 Also, the point of this is that you show your work to someone more experienced with the Go programming language, so that they can give you feedback, tips, etc, so you can learn Go faster.